-The Department headquarters is located at 10324 Interstate 30 in Little Rock, Arkansas.
+The Department Headquarters, sometimes referred to as central office, is located at 10324 Interstate 30 in Little Rock, Arkansas.
 The Department's functions are divided between Headquarters and its ten Districts.
 The Department Headquarters provides statewide oversight, coordination, functional program management, and resource sharing.
-Figure 2-1 shows the overall Department Organization Chart.

 The State Highway Commission establishes the total program of Department activities.
-The Director of Highways, appointed by the Highway Commission, is the constitutional and statutory chief executive officer of the Department and has direct control and management of affairs relating to the state highway system, subject to the Commission's approval.
-He is aided by the Chief Engineer and Deputy Director, the Assistant to the Director, and by an advisory group including the General Counsel and the Internal Auditor.
-The Assistant to the Director is responsible for the overall supervision of administrative functions, while the Deputy Director and Chief Engineer is responsible for overall supervision of the three engineering functions of the Department, including planning, design, and operations.
+The Director of Highways, appointed by the Highway Commission, is the constitutional and statutory chief executive officer of the Department.
+The Director has direct control and management of affairs relating to the state highway system, subject to the Commission's approval.
+The Director is aided by the Chief Engineer of Operations, Chief Engineer of Preconstruction, Chief Engineer of Administration, and by an advisory group including the General Counsel and the Internal Auditor.
+Figure 2-1 shows the Department Organization Chart and the overall function of the Department.

-In addition to the various Divisions of the central office complex, the State is divided into ten Districts in order that proper supervision and control may be exercised at the operations level.
+In addition to the central office organization, the State is divided into ten Districts to ensure proper supervision and control is exercised at the operations level.
 The administrative head of each District is the District Engineer (DE), who supervises all construction, maintenance, and other Department activities in a six to eight county area.
 Their functional program management consists of the District Construction Engineer (DCE) and District Maintenance Engineer (DME).
 Figure 2-2 shows the geographic areas of the Districts and the location of the District Headquarters.
-Contact information for each District is located in Appendix D.
+Contact information for each District is in Appendix D.

-Arkansas State Highway and Transportation Department Organization
+Arkansas Department of Transportation Organization